SKilbride/NIMnodes/README.md

 Inputs:

-*image*: When the FLUX Canny or FLUX Depth models are used, an image needs to be used to guide the image output.
-The Image input takes regular images as input and will be converted to *Depth* or *Canny* images within the NIM.
+*image*: When the FLUX Canny, FLUX Depth or FLUX Kontext models are used, an image needs to be used to guide the image output.
+The Image input takes regular images as input.
+When using Depth or Canny the input image be converted to *Depth* or *Canny* images within the NIM.

 *is_nim_started*: This input takes the output from the **is_nim_started** output from the *Load NIM Node*.